 We aim to make all members of the chemistry department, including students, staff and faculty, feel valued and welcome and strive to establish a community that respects each member, views difference as strength, and is open and transparent to the need to actively work to dismantle systemic biases especially for those who identify as Black, Indigenous, and People of Color (BIPOC).

 - Summer Bridge Program: The Chemistry Department plays an active role in the annual Summer Science program--which is now part of the Summer Bridge Program--providing incoming first-year students an opportunity to learn about research at Amherst and navigating the transition from high school to college approaches to math and science.
 Dr. Richmond Ampiah-Bonney (Chemistry) has greeted new students to the Amherst BIPOC STEM community since 2008.
-This year the program will be broadened to include mentoring by alumni and social events as permitted.

-- Incubator Program: A great source of energy and inspiration has been the new summer research Incubator Program launched in the summer of 2020 by Professors Durr (Chemistry), Edwards (Biology), and Bailey (Math & Statistics), with the aim of providing a pipeline for BIPOC STEM students to smoothly transition from first-year STEM courses to the advanced curriculum, and ultimately to stay in STEM as majors and as members of the STEM research community.
+- Incubator Program: A great source of energy and inspiration has been the summer research Incubator Program launched in the summer of 2020 by Professors Durr (Chemistry), Edwards (Biology), and Bailey (Math & Statistics), with the aim of providing a pipeline for BIPOC STEM students to smoothly transition from first-year STEM courses to the advanced curriculum, and ultimately to stay in STEM as majors and as members of the STEM research community.